-- Level 2 will see an increase in the number of Family Group Conferences held.
+- Level 2 will see Family Group Conferences continue to be held.

 - The number of in-person appearances made by young people may increase for monitoring events and other substantive hearings.
 Under Level 2, AVL appearances are no longer the default position, unless safety concerns or other circumstances necessitate this.
 Appearance in-person is the default position.

 - However, the safety of young persons and their whānau (especially those aged over 70 or with pre-existing health conditions) remains of paramount concern for the court and all professionals involved in the Youth Justice process.
 Youth Court professionals are expected to work collaboratively to uphold the primary objective of keeping all court participants safe.
 This may involve measures to limit the need for travel to courts for young persons and their whānau, and a continued reliance on remote participation of stakeholders, where this is required for safety reasons and it is practicable to do so.

 - All professionals play an equally important role in keeping everybody safe.
 All reasonable measures should be taken to protect all participants, including vigilant compliance with physical distancing.

 - Professionals should continue to keep the registry informed regarding their ongoing ability to operate safely within the court, so that alternative or flexible arrangements can be made as required.
 Where professionals wish to appear remotely, a request should be made to the registry in advance of the hearing.
 Written submissions should be provided to the Court in advance of the hearing wherever possible.

 - For Lay Advocates specifically, home visits are not recommended under Level 2.
 Lay Advocates may attend court hearings in-person where necessary to support young people and their whānau or appear remotely by AVL.